KikoGolden/Instagram-offline/README.md

 # Instagram-offline
-Instagram Copy - v0.08  Responsive!
+Instagram Copy - v0.09 Responsive!
+!Has a bug in comments for non-computer width screens!